grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ~~~

 the getters **had to** return **something**.
-So what if we didn't want to display, send and store expired timed sessions anymore? we would have to add another getter, called `IsExpired()` and checking it everywhere... you see where this is going.
-On the other hand, with the current design of the `Session` interface, we can e.g. introduce a feature where the expired sessions are not processed at all:
+So what if we had sessions that could expire and decided we want to ignore them (i.e. do not display, store, send or do anything else with them) after they expire?
+In case of the "getter approach" seen in the snippet above, we would have to add another getter, e.g. called `IsExpired()` to the session class and remember to update each consumer the same way - to check the expiry before consuming the data... you see where this is going, don't you?
+On the other hand, with the current design of the `Session` interface, we can e.g. introduce a feature where the expired sessions are not processed at all in a single place:

 {lang="csharp"}
 ~~~